Automatic Network Address Assignment

 Perhaps see: RFC 3927: Dynamic Configuration of IPv4 Link-Local Addresses, and/or one of the implementations at: Wikipedia's page on Zero configuration networking: section on Link-local IPv4 addresses.

-If there is an interest in using these non-routable addresses, perhaps see: LLMNR which relies on multicast instead of routing.
+If there is an interest in using these non-routable addresses, perhaps see information about LLMNR which relies on multicast instead of routing.
+Some further information on that is in the name(-to-address) resolution section, sub-section on LLMNR.

 - Registering address usage